Silver Griffin Queen’s Beast 2oz coin | 2017

 Silver Griffin Queen’s Beast

 Marking the 2nd in the Royal Mint Beasts series of ten is the 2oz Silver Griffin Queen’s Beast coin.
+This is a brand-new bullion finish coin, issued by the Royal Mint.
+Bulk orders are packaged 10 per tube, and 200 per box.

 The Queen’s Beast Griffin is a very popular coin for both collectors and investors.
 This second coin, in the series of ten silver bullion coins, contains two ounces of fine silver, has a face value of £5 and classifies as legal tender.